koltrakak-learning-repos/MLDM_learning_repo/Machine Learning/clustering/evaluation_of_a_clustering_scheme.md

 - clustering: {1, 1, 2, 2}

 I gruppi sono gli stessi, ma le etichette non corrispondono.
 Basta rinominare 1→A e 2→B per farle diventare confrontabili.

+## Similarity oriented measures

+Consider a clustering scheme yk(.) and compare it with the Gold Standard yg(.), consideriamo tutte le coppie di datapoint e recuperiamo i seguenti count:

+- SGSK if they belong to the same set in yg(.) and yk(.)
+- SGDK if they belong to the same set in yg(.) and not in yk(.)
+- DGSK if they belong to the same set in yk(.) but not in yg(.)
+- DGDK if they belong to different sets both in yg(.) and yk(.)

+A questo punto possiamo utilizzare vari score per confrontare i due clustering scheme **anche se il numero di cluster tra gold standard e il mio clustering è diverso**:

+- RAND score
+- Jaccard coefficient